-Churches and religious organizations of all types are operating in a changed modern world.
+Churches and religious organizations of all types are operating in a changing modern world.
 Starting four years ago, young millennials ages 14-25 began watching more video on digital devices than on television.
 Live streaming video online is now easier and more affordable than ever before.
 Using a church streaming service allows congregations to reach a large new audience.

 This blog will look at how to use a church streaming solution to maximize your audience.
 Church streaming is getting very popular.
 In fact, one of the fastest-growing uses of live streaming video is found in churches and other religious institutions.
 According to TheChurchOnline, the #1 reason people use church websites is to watch sermons and services online.

 We’ll begin by briefly examining how streaming benefits churches.
 Then we’ll dive into 5 ways to increase viewership and maximize your audience.

 Before diving into how to increase viewership, let’s first touch on the benefits of broadcasting church services in the first place.
 The most immediate benefit is that live streaming your service allows you to reach a much larger congregation (potentially) than if your audience is confined to those physically in the building.